CMV Resources and Prevention

 Why Should You Care?

 CMV is the most common congenital infection, infecting one in 200 infants, or approximately 2,500 babies in the world each day.
-One baby is permanently disability by cCMV every hour.
+One baby is permanently disabled by cCMV every hour.
 Moreover, cCMV causes more long-term problems and childhood deaths than Down Syndrome, Fetal Alcohol Syndrome, and neural tube defects.

 However, only 9% of women know about CMV and fewer know about the steps to take to reduce the chance of acquiring a CMV infection during pregnancy and passing it on to their unborn baby.